realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

          viewFile(file1)  // <-- will call the "view" method of the ExcelDoc class. viewFile(file2)  // <-- will call the "view" method of the Photo class . viewFile(file3)  // <-- will call the "view" method of the Memo class.

+         println() // <-- just to add a blank line to the output. file1.showName()  // <-- will call the "showName" method of the ExcelDoc class.
+Note that its the filename. file3.showName()  // <-- will call the "showName" method of the Memo class.
+Note that its the addressee names.

      }

      main()